GNRI Class VS

-The Great Northern Railway (Ireland) (GNRI) VS class steam locomotives were 4-4-0 three-cylinder simple expansion steam locomotives built in 1948 by Beyer, Peacock and Company.
+The Great Northern Railway (Ireland) (GNRI) VS class steam locomotives were 4-4-0 three-cylinder simple expansion steam locomotives built in 1948 by Beyer, Peacock & Company.
 They were procured in order to operate the Enterprise train service between Dublin and Belfast and were the last series of steam engines ordered by the company.

 Design

-The locomotives of class VS, designed by Mcintosh, were very similar to the compound locomotives of GNRI Class V, built in 1932 by Beyer, Peacock and Company.
+The locomotives of class VS, designed by Mcintosh, were very similar to the compound locomotives of GNRI Class V, built in 1932 by Beyer, Peacock & Company.
 Unlike the latter, however, they had only simple expansion steam engines with Walschaerts valve gear.
 Their wheel arrangement was due to the restricted space in the Dundalk workshops.
 Class VS used the same Belpaire boilers as class V with an evaporation surface of 1235 sqft and a superheating surface of 295 sqft, and other parts were also interchangeable.
 The locomotives were equipped with smoke deflectors, rocking grates, hopper ashpans, and self-cleaning fireboxes with a grate area of 25 sqft, and were fitted with 4000 impgal Stanier type tenders.